 Charles A. Dorminy is a Partner in the HBS Brunswick office.

 Mr. Dorminy earned a Bachelor of Science and Arts degree at the University of Georgia, majoring in Agricultural Business.
-He completed his Juris Doctor at Mercer University School of Law, interning for both the Tift Superior Court and for the U.S. Federal Court for the Middle District of Georgia.
-After law school graduation, he went on to obtain an LL.M., an additional advanced legal degree, concentrating in Healthcare Law, from the University of Houston.
+He received his law degree from Mercer University’s Walter F. George School of Law, interning for both the Tift Superior Court and for the U.S. Federal Court for the Middle District of Georgia.
+After law school, he also obtained an LL.M., an additional advanced legal degree, concentrating in Healthcare Law, from the University of Houston.

-His practice encompasses wide variety of areas, including medical malpractice defense, employment law, local government law and litigation, health-care compliance and general insurance defense litigation.
-He currently serves as appointed counsel for a local government utilities provider, and acts as outside litigation counsel for multiple health-care facilities and local governments.
+His practice encompasses a wide variety of areas, including medical malpractice defense, employment law, local government law and litigation, corporate law, health-care compliance and general insurance defense litigation.
+He currently serves as appointed counsel for a local government utilities provider, and acts as general counsel for a large boat manufacturer.
+He also serves as compliance counsel and outside litigation counsel for health-care facilities around the state, and as employment counsel for many local governments in South Georgia.
 He was named a Super Lawyers Rising Star in 2012 and 2013.

 Mr. Dorminy and his wife, Caroline, have three children: Maggie, Jack and Henry.
-They are members of Wesley United Methodist Church at Frederica, where he previously served as Chairman of the Staff Parish Relations Committee and is the current Vice Chair of the Administrative Council.
-He also serves as an usher and leads a men’s Bible study.
+They are members of Wesley United Methodist Church at Frederica, where he is serving his second term as Chairman of the Staff Parish Relations Committee and is the current Vice Chair of the Administrative Council.
+He also serves as a Usher Captain and has organized a men’s Bible study.

 Mr. Dorminy’s family has been involved in agricultural business for more than one hundred years.
 His first job was scouting crops while working in the family fertilizer warehouse.
 Leaning on that farming heritage, Mr. Dorminy majored in Agricultural Business in college at UGA.